The Tournament

 Predictive Phase (Zero-Shot Track): We will provide protein sequences for which we seek prediction of properties like activity, thermostability, or expression

 Predictive Phase (Supervised Track): We will provide protein sequences for which we seek prediction of properties like activity, thermostability, or expression.
-We will also provide a training dataset of activity, thermostability, and expression of natural PETase sequences and mutational variants.
+We will provide a training dataset of activity, thermostability, and expression of natural PETase sequences and mutational variants.

 Generative Phase (Round 1): We will provide a training dataset of activity, thermostability, and expression of natural PETase sequences and mutational variants.